aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

    - **Cumulative Reward Strategy**: If the selected validator fails to perform the pinning, the reward for the next block is increased, creating a stronger incentive for subsequent validators to complete the pinning.
 Once the pinning is performed, the reward resets to its base level.

-   This cumulative reward mechanism encourages participation in pinning when the reward outweighs the transactio fee of the PC.
+   This cumulative reward mechanism encourages participation in pinning when the reward outweighs the transaction fee of the PC.

 #### Penalties and Slashable Events